manjaro/pacman-mirrors/docs/index.md

 # DESCRIPTION

 Generate mirrorlist for Manjaro Linux.
 Default is to rank all mirrors by reponse time.
 If no arguments are given pacman-mirrors lists available options.
 Pacman-mirrors requires access to files which are read-only so it must be run with su or sudo.
-To create a up-to-date mirrorlist using all default use,
+To create a mirrorlist using all default use,

-    pacman-mirrors --fasttrack 10
+    pacman-mirrors -f

 The mirrorlist generation process can be refined through arguments and arguments with options, for example,